Here and There – An Evening with Zeitgeist and No Exit

 This concert is happening in conjunction with Mary Ellen Childs’s immersive multimedia installation NORTH, which features music and sound performed by Zeitgeist.
 Patrons will be able to experience NORTH in the Anderson Center’s brand new untitled gallery as early as 4 p.m., as well as after the concert.
 This concert is one of a handful of opportunities to access NORTH outside of the Anderson Center’s regular gallery hours of Wednesday through Saturday, 11 a.m. to 4 p.m.

-Zeitgeist is performing works by Frederick Shefsky and Alvin Lucier, while No Exit is performing music by Minnesota composer Philip Blackburn.
+Zeitgeist is performing works by Frederic Rzewski, George Lewis, and Alvin Lucier.
+No Exit will perform premieres of three new works by Daniel Jiménez Rojas, Philip Blackburn, and Jonathan Posthuma.
 Zeitgeist’s performance includes a unique piece by Alvin Lucier called “Heavier Than Air,” composed for balloons, CO2 and whispers.
 The program will last 75 minutes.
 Don’t miss this phenomenal musical experience in the cozy environment of the Tower View Barn!

 About the Ensembles